jon-lipstate/odin_book/book/01_basics/00_preface.md

 Rob Pike, one of the key figures behind Go, echos the sentiments of Wirth in his designs, he aims for a small tangible footprint that provides the features a language needs and no more.
 He brought forward first class concurrency, made quality tooling a priority and designed for collaborative development in the language via clear unambiguous syntax, and a concise modules system.

 #### Initial Design Goals

+**these were bills 2016 goals, present goals are not exactly the same**

 The initial design goals of Odin were founded on a set of principles that aimed to address real-world programming challenges with a blend of modern capabilities and pragmatic design.